johnbywater/quantdsl/README.md

 assert results.fair_value == 11250, results.fair_value
 ```

+The function body can be an if-else block, so that the expression returned depends upon the function call argument
+values.

-Each call to a function definition becomes a node on a dependecy graph.
+Each call to a (non-inlined) function definition becomes a node on a dependency graph.
 Each call is internally
 memoised, so it is only called once with the same argument values, and the result of such a call is reused.

-The function body can be an if-else block, so that the expression returned depends upon the function call argument
-values.

 ```python
 results = calc(source_code="""